Current Environment: Production

 What is epispadias?

-Epispadias occurs when the urethra (the tube through which a child urinates) fails to close normally, and the inner lining of the urethra lays flat and exposed on the top surface of the penis in boys, and between the clitoris in girls.
+Epispadias occurs when the urethra (the tube through which a child urinates) does not close normally, and the inner lining of the urethra is exposed on the top surface of the penis in boys and between the clitoris in girls.

 All children born with another birth anomaly called bladder exstrophy also have epispadias.
 In some cases, epispadias may be present on its own.
 In isolated epispadias, the bladder is closed and covered by the lower abdominal wall muscles and skin.
 Some children with epispadias may have bony-pelvis abnormalities that are similar to those seen in bladder exstrophy but less severe.
-Isolated epispadias is thought to be a mild form of exstrophy-epispadias complex, but many children with epispadias can have issues related to urinary incontinence.
+Isolated epispadias is thought to be a mild form of exstrophy-epispadias complex, but many children with epispadias can have issues related to urinary incontinence, even after the exposed urethra is surgically repaired.

 Epispadias | Symptoms & Causes